ErpNetDocs/tech/modules/crm/pricing/product-prices/concepts/determine-product-price.md

 ## Filtering conditions

-ERP.net filters the available product prices by comparing the conditions defined in each product price with the corresponding context data.
+@@name filters the available product prices by comparing the conditions defined in each product price with the corresponding context data.

 A product price remains in the candidate set only if all of the following conditions are met: